Proposal: Combining Roles to Create a New Contributor Ladder

 Tuesday Training: How mentors and deputies are chosen

 It’s actually a lot easier than you might think!
-Like all other roles in the Community Team, becoming a mentorMentor Someone who has already organised a WordCamp and has time to meet with their assigned mentee every 2 weeks, they talk over where they should be in their timeline, help them to identify their issues, and also identify solutions for their issues. or deputyDeputy Community Deputies are a team of people all over the world who review WordCamp and Meetup applications, interview lead organizers, and generally keep things moving at WordCamp Central.
-Find more about deputies in our Community Deputy Handbook. is not an invitation-based thing.
+Like all other roles in the Community Team, becoming a mentorEvent Supporter Event Supporter (formerly Mentor) is someone who has already organised a WordCamp and has time to meet with their assigned mentee every 2 weeks, they talk over where they should be in their timeline, help them to identify their issues, and also identify solutions for their issues. or deputyProgram Supporter Community Program Supporters (formerly Deputies) are a team of people worldwide who review WordCamp and Meetup applications, interview lead organizers, and keep things moving at WordCamp Central.
+Find more about program supporters in our Program Supporter Handbook. is not an invitation-based thing.
 It’s usually a natural part of someone climbing the leadership ladders of the Community Team from connecting and understanding to engaging.

 WordCampWordCamp WordCamps are casual, locally-organized conferences covering everything related to WordPress.
 They're one of the places where the WordPress community comes together to teach one another what they’ve learned throughout the year and share the joy.
 Learn more.
 Mentors